zuestmedia/zmplugin/readme.txt

 == Frequently Asked Questions ==

-= How to install ZM Plugin? =
+= How to install ZMPlugin? =
 To install ZM Plugin, go to Dashboard >> Plugins >> Add new.
-Then enter "ZM Plugin" in the search field, click on install and activate.
+Then enter "ZMPlugin" in the search field, click on install and activate.

-= Does ZM Plugin work as standalone? =
+= Does ZMPlugin work as standalone? =
 Yes.
 The website management and config settings are working on all themes.
 The extended customizer settings are only available with ZMTheme WordPress Themes.

 == Changelog ==

+= 1.0.1 =
+* New: Moved BlockTemplates Custom Post Type from theme to plugin
+* Update: readme.txt
+* Update: Language Files de_DE

 = 1.0.0 =
 * Update: readme.txt